Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 This type of cover is based on how many stalls the former has and whether or not it’s been converted (i.e. it isn’t factory standard).
-Regards trailer insurance this should be accompanied with breakdown cover and public liability insurance.
+Regards trailer insurance this should be accompanied by breakdown cover and public liability insurance.

 Tips on getting cheap horse insurance

 - Always compare quotes by asking at least three different companies what they can offer you.

 - Loss of use coverage is extremely expensive since it will pay out up to 100% of the value of your horse.
 Without this, you’ll see a big drop in the cost of your insurance premiums.